InfraNodus MCP Server: Installation Guide

 1. Locally: You can deploy the MCP server locally on your own server or on a cloud provider.
 You can find the instructions on the MCP Server npm package README page or below.
 This is suitable for local Claude desktop version or your local IDE such as Cursor, VSCode, or Windsurf AI.

-2. Remotely: You can deploy the MCP server remotely on Smithery.
-You can find the instructions on the Smithery MCP Server page.
+2. Remotely: You can deploy the MCP server remotely using our server https://mcp.infranodus.com — the full instructions are available at How to Install the InfraNodus MCP Server supprot page.
 This is a better option for faster one-click installation.

 Quick Start & Configuration Examples